stefanomunarini/CSE4430_Web_Services/README.md

 <li>After a successful payment, the shop acknowledges the order as successful</li>
 </ul>

+### Architecture

+The project is a mix of REST and SOAP web services.

+A REST web service is responsible for the business logic of the app.
+Every requests sent to this web server (`/REST/app/business_layer.py`) is forwarded to the appropriate web service (eBay, Goodreads or Bank).
+The Bank Web Service  has been implemented both as a REST WS `/REST/app/ws.py` and as a SOAP WS `/SOAP/src/com/bank/ws/WebServer.java`.

 ### Technologies

 The REST web service was implemented with Python 3.5.0 and [bottle](http://bottlepy.org) while the SOAP with Java7.

+### Testing

+For information about how to test the project please refer to [this](https://github.com/stefanomunarini/CSE4430_Web_Services/blob/master/REST/README.md) README.

 ### Limitations